 Her aim with this project is to talk about things we don’t talk about.
 Because they are covered in guilt or shame or embarrassment.
 Series One: Raising Boys, explores topics around early childhood diagnosis of Autism Spectrum Disorder, developmental behavioural phases, gender inequality, porn addiction, domestic violence and suicide through the lens of parents, some who are exclusively raising sons, others who are raising daughters and some gifted with the insight of doing both.
 Parents who share their joy for lessons learned, fears for milestones yet to come but one overarching sense of hope about what the future looks like.
 One thread of the series comes from discussions with a psychotherapist who facilitates Men’s Behavioural Change Programs, providing an in-depth look at the complex issue of domestic violence in our society and sharing the details about an early intervention program he is piloting through Monash University in Victoria, Australia.

 Series Two: Addiction is almost ready to wrap.
 This was the series that sparked this beautiful project into life.
-You can read about Courtney’s story here, and her husband Carl’s story here. cheap tadalafil Please canadian online pharmacies that do not require a prescription read – and then share.
+You can read about Courtney’s story here, and her husband Carl’s story here.
+Please read – and then share.
 With everyone and anyone you think may benefit from an open and honest discussion about addiction.

 This is my brother in law, Carl.
 He is a recovering addict.
 He shouldn’t really be here.
 But thankfully, he is.
 He has worked so hard to rebuild himself and his life.
 And to come to know and trust himself for the first time in his life – as a 30 something adult.
 His story is not rare.
 It is common.
 And these stories should be spoken about.
 Because Carl is our brother, our mother, our neighbour, our grandfather, our bus driver, our sport coach, our teacher, our librarian, our gardener, our corner shop owner.